NicolasBourhis/notebook/_gtfobins/continuous_file_transfer_with_rsync_and_cron.md

 ### Why These Safeguards?

 1. **Disk Usage Thresholds**:
-   - The first job ensures that `rsync` runs only when there’s sufficient free space (<70%).
+   - The first job ensures that `rsync` runs only when there’s sufficient free space.
-   - The second job acts as a safety net, terminating `rsync` if disk usage exceeds 80%.

 2. **Avoid Overlapping Processes**:
-   - `flock` prevents multiple `rsync` processes from running simultaneously, avoiding redundant operations.
+   - `flock` prevents multiple `rsync` processes from running simultaneously.

 3. **Handle Edge Cases**:
    - Large data inflows or temporary connectivity loss could cause excessive disk usage during a single `rsync` session.
 The second job mitigates this risk by terminating such sessions.